katakombi/CardanoLive/catalyst/PLAN.md

 * Design and document a CardanoLive ISO upgrade procedure
 * Design and propose a sustainability model for ensuring continuous upgrades

-## User Stories
+## Use Cases

- TODO
+* create Ada wallet in Daedalus/Yoroi
+* send Ada from exchange to Daedalus/Yoroi
+* send Ada from Daedalus/Yoroi to exchange
+* stake Ada wallet
+* unstake Ada wallet
+* send Ada to a contact
+* hand out an receiving address to a contact

+Create a documentation for the most important of these use cases.

 ## Ideas how to enhance security

-* Remove software/services that are not needed for user stories
+* Remove software/services that are not needed for use cases
 * Restrict internet to certain applications / websites
 * Firefox+Yoroi without cookies/http/ads/js.. as far as possible
 * Blocking most internet traffic by firewall except https/dns and what else will be needed